|Oracle8i Time Series User's Guide

 This section describes how to perform bulk loading using these two approaches, and it also describes how to perform incremental loading.

-The loading of time series data is usually performed under controlled circumstances, so it is safe to perform these loads directly to an underlying table instead of to a security view.
+The loading of time series data is usually performed under controlled circumstances, so it is safe to perform these loads directly to an underlying table instead of to a relational view.

 After you create an index-organized table (IOT) to hold time series data (such as for the stockdemo demo database), you must populate the table with data.
 For a database of stock information, you may need to load millions of rows of daily summary information into the IOT.